Geo-K23/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c prints every minute of the day starting from 00:00 to 23:59 9-times_table.c prints the 9 times table, starting with 0.
 10-add.c adds two numbers a+b
+11-print_to_98.c prints natural numbers to 98, starting with n